- How to read a balance sheet.

 The first is the pre-LOI (letter of intent) stage.
 In that phase of the deal, you should aim to:

-- Get an understanding of any financial risks (seasonality, major customer concentration, etc).
+• Understand any financial risks (seasonality, major customer concentration, etc.).

-- Get a basic understanding of the cash cycles of the business – and the company’s habits with regard to handling accounts receivables and payables.
+• Get a basic understanding of the cash cycles of the business – and the company’s habits about handling accounts receivables and payables.

 The 2nd stage is post-LOI financial diligence, which involves:

-Each of the tasks described in the above bullet points is made exponentially easier if you have a grasp on the various types of financial reports that you will be reading.
-So let’s dive into how we actually read each of these reports.
+Each of the tasks described in the above bullet points is made exponentially easier if you grasp the various types of financial reports you will be reading.
+So, let’s dive into how we actually read each of these reports.

 How To Read a P&L Report

 A P&L report summarizes the aggregate impact of revenue, gain, expense, and loss transactions over a specified period.
-The document can be used to derive various financial trends, business activities, and important comparisons over successive time periods.
+The document can derive various financial trends, business activities, and important comparisons over successive periods.
 You’ll often find P&L reports included with quarterly and annual reports.

 Things to look out for on a P&L report include: